Roomba made headlines when it launched the 980, which was their first product that had predictable navigation.

 The 960 design is similar to the 980, and 800 series robots.
 It has a single side brush right in front of the rubber extractors at the back.

 You’ll notice that all three models from different Roomba generations have the same layout when it comes to the position of the components.
-The difference would be from the 890 to the I7 is the grooves on the extractors, what’s inside the robot and the software.
+The difference would be from the 890 to the I7 is the extractor grooves, internal parts, and software.